Research Coordinator I

 Closing Date: Until Filled

-The Research Coordinator (RC) serves as the data management specialist on the study team (Protocol Coordinator, Research Coordinator, Study Builder and Statistician) for all assigned COG trials.
-This position is responsible for coordinating all aspects of data acquisition and management for assigned COG studies under the direction of the Study Chair, Study Statistician, COG/Scientific Committee leadership, and other staff responsible for implementing and conducting COG studies.
-This involves developing and implementing Case Report Forms (CRFs), data validations, and data management plans (DMP) for assigned COG studies.
-It also involves monitoring the quality and timeliness of submitted study research data, overseeing patient enrollments/randomizations, conducting data cleaning activities, and coordinating central reviews within COG Electronic Data Capture systems (EDC) for all assigned studies.
-The Research Coordinator is also required to amend CRFs per study needs, implementing the corresponding changes in the EDC system and DMP.
+The Research Coordinator (RC) serves as the REDCap® data management specialist for all assigned COG trials.
+This position is responsible for coordinating all aspects of data acquisition and management for assigned COG studies under the direction of the Study Chair, Lead Investigator, Study Statistician, COG/Scientific Committee leadership, and other staff responsible for implementing and conducting COG studies.
+This involves developing databases and implementing Case Report Forms (CRFs) in REDCap®, data validations, and data management plans (DMP) for assigned COG studies.
+It also involves monitoring the quality and timeliness of submitted study research data, overseeing patient enrollments/randomizations, conducting data cleaning activities, coordinating central reviews within Electronic Data Capture systems (EDC), and creating custom data reports for all assigned studies.
+The Research Coordinator is also required to amend CRFs/study databases per study needs, implementing the corresponding changes in the EDC system and DMP.
+The Research Coordinator will collaborate with the scientific, administrative, and study committees to ensure successful conduct of NCORP research.
+The position will also assist with various projects under the umbrella of the NCORP and core operations for COG Clinical Trials.

 Essential Duties & Responsibilities